 3. Spend Your Time Wisely

 Once you’ve identified the toxic relationships and created a supportive tribe, you can begin to change how you spend your time.
 If some of your toxic relationships are with family members, it will likely be difficult to remove their negative influence from your life completely.
-However, you can take steps to minimize and shape the time you spend with them.
+However, you can take steps to

 Limit your time together to a few hours, and try to surround yourself with non-toxic members of your family or community during that time.
 The nurturing members of your community can support you and counteract the negativity.
 Once your time together is over, set aside an hour for a bit of self-love: take a walk in nature, talk with a loving friend or partner, indulge in a massage, write in a journal, or meditate.